 (f) the names and signatures of the persons who delivered the sample to the analyst.

-[Regulation 3B inserted in Gazette 7 Feb 2017 p.
+[Regulation 3B inserted: Gazette 7 Feb 2017 p.
 1172.]

 4. Sampling

 A blood sample taken in pursuance of these regulations shall be taken by means of equipment (in these regulations called the sampling equipment) provided for that purpose by a body approved by the Minister and by no other means.